contagon/handbook/handbook/13-sunday-school.md

 ### 13.3.2 Sunday School Classes for Specific Groups

 As needed, the Sunday School president may organize Sunday School classes for specific groups.
-The curriculum for these classes is [Come, Follow Me—For Sunday School](https://www.churchofjesuschrist.org/manual/come-follow-me/sunday-school).
+The curriculum for these classes is [Come, Follow Me](https://www.churchofjesuschrist.org/study/come-follow-me?lang=eng).

 Groups that could benefit from their own Sunday School class include: